Portuguese art: Mannerism

+The Visitação (1520) by Diogo de Contreiras.

 Portuguese Renaissance painters were influenced by Flemish and, increasingly, Italian artists but fully embraced European trends only when Mannerism emerged.
 Painting in the mid-16th century reflected efforts to modernise Portuguese culture, paralleling developments in architecture and goldsmithing, while embracing humanist ideals.
 In the third generation of the century, artists incorporated Italian influences, but social upheaval - marked by Spanish domination (due to the Iberian Union) and the Inquisition (the Portuguese Inquisition was formally established in 1536) - replaced the optimism of the Manueline era, fuelled by maritime expansion and Portugal's European prominence, with bitterness and rigid counter-reformist ideology.
 The decline of the Lisbon court and the retreat of the nobility to provincial courts first encouraged regional workshops, contributing to the diversity of art.
 Resentment grew among the Portuguese nobility and populace, culminating in the 1640 revolt that restored Portuguese independence under the Braganza dynasty.
 Despite these challenges, Mannerism triumphed in the 1550s, became Portugal's dominant style until the early 17th century and laid the foundations for the dynamic compositions and dramatic contrasts of the Baroque.

 Diogo de Contreiras, formerly known as the Master of Saint Quentin, innovated in the use of colour, gave figures a new expressiveness and experimented with composition as never before.
 He taught at the College of Arts of the University of Coimbra (founded in 1542) from 1545 to 1549 and from 1551 to 1555.
 The Pregação de São João Batista (Diogo de Contreiras) is in the MNAA while the Políptico da Capela da Madre de Deus do Caniço is in Caniço (Santa Cruz) and the Díptico do Retábulo de Porto da Luz in a private collection.

 Another painter, identified as Mestre de Abrantes, is deeply rooted in the style of Gregório Lopes.
 His works show a growing predilection for agitated groups of figures, vivid and acid colouring, formal distortions reminiscent of Mannerism, and a technique characterised by broad, free and almost expressionist brushstrokes.
 He painted the five panels for the Misericórdia de Abrantes (possibly the Igreja da Misericórdia), dated shortly after 1550, two Calvaries and a Circumcision (MNAA), a Descent from the Cross in the Sacred Art Museum of Funchal, and a hagiographic scene of St. Adrian in the Church of Póvoa de Santo Adrião.
 He is also credited with the Políptico do Arco da Calheta (Mestre de Abrantes), located in the Church of São Brás (Saint Blaise) in Arco da Calheta.

+The Mystical Marriage of Saint Catherine (1560) by Gaspar Dias.